- List examples of ways you can support children's physical development outdoors.

 - Encourage children to work together to create their own games and activities.

 - Include sensory experiences for children and consider bringing some of the examples that were shared in Lesson Three (Supporting Physical Development: Indoor Environments and Experiences) outside your classroom.
-Encourage children to use their senses outside by exploring the natural world around them; all it’s different colors, textures, or shapes of things they see outside.
+Encourage children to use their senses outside by exploring the natural world around them; all it’s different colors, textures, shapes, sizes, and smells.

-- Model enjoyment for physical activity outdoors by joining children in play, running, dancing, games, or other activities.
+- Model enjoyment for physical activity outdoors by joining with children in play, running, dancing, games, and other activities.

-In the Learn section of this lesson you were introduced to a scenario about Shayla, a child with cerebral palsy, who joins your classroom.
-Read these additional scenarios in this section.
+In the Learn section of this lesson you were introduced to a scenario about Shayla, a child with cerebral palsy, who has joined your classroom.
+Read and respond to the Adapting Program Activities below.
 Use your knowledge from this lesson to propose adaptations and solutions to each scenario.
 Share your responses with your trainer, coach, or administrator to learn more about ways to promote all children’s development.

-Use the resources in this section to learn more about fun ways you can engage children in physical activity outdoors.
-The first handout from Head Start Body Start provides ideas for outdoor experiences.
-The second handout shares information about starting a community garden.
-As you read this information think about what you can do to support the physical growth and development of children in your classroom and program.
+Learn more about fun ways you can engage children in physical activity outdoors.
+The Take It Outside handout from Head Start Body Start provides ideas for outdoor experiences.

-American Academy Of Pediatrics, American Public Health Association, National Resource Center for Health and Safety in Child Care and Early Education.
-(2011).
+American Academy of Pediatrics, American Public Health Association, National Resource Center for Health and Safety in Child Care and Early Education.
+(2019).
 Caring for Our Children: National health and safety performance standards; Guidelines for early care and education programs.
-(3rd ed.).
+(4th ed.).
 Elk Grove Village, IL: American Academy of Pediatrics; Washington, DC: American Public Health Association.
 Retrieved from http://nrckids.org

 Centers for Disease Control and Prevention.
 (2013).
 Cerebral Palsy.
 Retrieved from http://www.cdc.gov/ncbddd/cp/index.html